1. Why is there a notice?

 You can object to Class Counsel's request for payment of fees if you don’t like it.
 The Court will consider your views.
 To object in advance of the hearing, you must submit an objection that includes the following:

 You can submit an objection by mail, E-mail or by phone.
-You must submit your objection by March 22, 2019 or attend the hearing.
+You must submit your objection by May 15, 2019 (the extended deadline date) or attend the hearing.

 You must submit your objection, to: